Procedure for Making an Anatomical Gift

-The executed gift form constitutes a legal will that may be amended or revoked upon request.
-The gift becomes effective immediately upon death but is subject to the conditions at the time of death, and acceptance by the Anatomical Donations Program.
+The completed gift form is a legal document of gift that may be amended or revoked.
+The gift becomes effective immediately upon death but is subject to conditions at the time of death and acceptance by the Anatomical Donations Program.

-It is always advisable for the next of kin or responsible member of your family to know of your bequest so that it may be carried out at the time of death.
-The reading of a will or the discovery of the gift form may come too late to accommodate your wishes.
+It is always advisable to notify the donor's family and legal representative of the intent to make an anatomical donation of the donor's body so that it may be carried out at the time of death.
+The reading of a will or the discovery of the gift form may come too late to accommodate the donor's wishes.

 *Downloadable form includes copy of the Gift of Knowledge Brochure.